-Mr. Fritz led the Operating team's progress toward the ultimate safety objective of achieving an incident free workplace.
-Further, the team displayed agility and resiliency by overcoming severe weather interruptions and higher-than-expected demand to satisfy customers' supply chain needs.
-During 2014, the Company continued to focus its efforts to reduce risk and eliminate safety-related incidents for employees, customers and the public.
-The reportable personal injury rate per 200,000 employee hours improved 11% to a best ever result of 0.98, which was the first time this measure has been below 1.0.
-The reportable derailment rate per million train miles improved 7%, which was the Company's second best annual rate.
-Mr. Fritz led efforts to enhance the Company's safety strategy and continued to foster a robust safety culture reflected in the peer-to-peer, behavior-based Total Safety Culture, as well as the Courage to Care commitment.
-In terms of service, velocity and other service measures declined as the Company was challenged by a 7% increase in volume year-overyear and a variety of harsh weather service interruptions.
-The Company exhibited agility by deploying its surge locomotive fleet and train, engine and yard employee (TE&Y) resources, increasing planned locomotive acquisitions, and doubling planned TE&Y hiring to address these unexpected events.
-While the overall service product did not meet the high expectations we set for ourselves, customers appreciated our intense focus on the critical service issues.
-Efficient capital spending minimized the miles of track with speed restrictions caused by track condition, and resulted in the continued development of a robust track infrastructure.
-In part, as a result of all of these strategies, decisions and investments, the Company achieved a record low operating ratio.
-Throughout the year, Mr. Fritz participated in a comprehensive leadership development and engagement plan with senior management and the Board to support the Company's leadership transition plan.
+Mr. Scott led the Operating team's progress toward the ultimate safety objective of achieving an incident free workplace.
+During 2015, the Company continued to focus its efforts to reduce risk and eliminate safety-related incidents for employees, customers and the public.
+The reportable personal injury rate per 200,000 employee hours improved 11% to a best-ever result of 0.87, which for the first time was a best in the rail industry.
+The reportable derailment rate per million train miles reflects 3.5% improvement to the Company's best annual rate.
+Mr. Scott led efforts to enhance the Company's safety strategy and continued to foster a robust safety culture reflected in the peer-to-peer, behavior-based Total Safety Culture, as well as the Courage to Care commitment.
+Velocity improved 6% to 25.4 MPH.
+Although the Company was challenged by a 6% decline in volume, Mr. Scott led efficiency and productivity gains by rapidly adjusting resources to match business levels.
+Efficient capital spending minimized the miles of track with speed restrictions due to track condition and resulted in the continued development of a robust track infrastructure.
+These resource adjustments and investments helped the Company to achieve a record low operating ratio for 2015.
+Throughout the year, Mr. Scott participated in a comprehensive leadership development and engagement plan.